 Pargi allee 5, Keila-Joa alevik, Lääne-Harju vald, Harju maakond

-This manor complex was built in 1833 in neo-gothic style according to the designs of Hans von Stackenschneider, who would go on to become one of the key representatives of the historicist style in Russia.
+This manor complex was built in 1833 in the neo-gothic style according to the designs of Hans von Stackenschneider, who would go on to become one of the key minds of the historicist style in Russia.

-The manor has an amazing location – a rocky river with rapids runs through the valley, a 6 m waterfall and wonderful views of the surrounding countryside.
+The manor has an amazing location along a rocky river with rapids that run through the valley, a 6 m waterfall, and wonderful views of the surrounding countryside.

-Museum and exhibition room welcome visitors every day.
-We offer guided tours and rent rooms for events.
+The museum and exhibition room welcome visitors every day.
+We offer guided tours and rent rooms for diferent events.
 Restaurant Schloss Fall takes care of providing delicious meals.

 Did you know...?

-The manor belongs in the National Registry of Cultural Monuments.
+The manor belongs to the National Registry of Cultural Monuments.